Title: wildly coherent in a watery deep

 But in those thirty seconds, when he was just so close and they were just thinking about one another, she could swear that everything would be right.
 Perfect.
 She never thought that he would have a girlfriend, or he would break her heart in tiny, tiny, little pieces.

 In those thirty seconds, it was just them.

 Tori thinks Beck falls out of love with her on a Thursday.

 The day is cold and she's wearing his big sweater, the one that has a cigarette hole by her hand that she pushes her thumb through.

 Everything's been going so well, but his eyes are so sad and unfamiliar.
 He's hiding something – the boy who told her he doesn't have any secrets.
 He's hiding something. (she knows what it is – she knows his secret – oh god, she knows.)

 He puts his head in her lap, looking up at her with drooping eyes.
 He looks so tired.

 "I love you," he says.

-(she sees the way he looks to the sky – oh so sad and lonely and lost – tell me please what's wrong, she thinks - i know what it is - i know you're lying – tell me, tell me -)
+(she sees the way he looks to the sky – sad and lonely and lost. please tell me what's wrong, she thinks. but she knows what it is, knows he's lying -– tell me, tell me, tell me —)

-She kisses her finger tips and uses them to brush his bangs.
+She kisses her finger tips, uses them to brush his bangs back.